Hyphessobrycon borealis

-Hyphessobrycon borealis is a species of tetra in the family Characidae.
+Hyphessobrycon borealis is a species of freshwater ray-finned fish belonging to the family Acestrorhamphidae, the American characins.
+This fish is found in French Guiana and Brazil.

 Distribution

-Hyphessobrycon borealis is commonly found in French Guiana, where it has been discovered in many coastal river systems.
+Hyphessobrycon borealis is commonly found in French Guiana, where it has been discovered in many coastal river systems, and in Amapá in Brazil.

 Description

 Hyphessobrycon borealis has a tail very similar to the Buenos Aires tetra, with its black patch jutting out into yellow and then turning clear.
 A long black line runs down its body with an iridescent black below it and an iridescent gray above it.